Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

 We now further demonstrate how CAAF effectively addresses this challenge through clustering via an idealized sensor selection problem using synthetic data, with experimental details and results presented in Table~\ref{tab:21_demo}.
 The task involves optimally selecting two sensors from three candidates, where Sensors 1 and 2 exhibit high mutual correlation, while Sensor 3 is statistically independent.
-Row ``Corr($X_i$, $Y$)'' in the table lists the correlation coefficients between each sensor input and the target variable, providing a reference for their expected attribution-based contributions.
+Row ``Corr($\boldsymbol{d}_i$, $\boldsymbol{q}$)'' in the table lists the correlation coefficients between each sensor input and the target variable, providing a reference for their expected attribution-based contributions.
 If we naively apply FA without accounting for correlations, the method selects Sensors 1 and 2 due to their high individual FA scores in row ``Naive FA''.
 However, these sensors are highly correlated (with a correlation value of 0.9), rendering one redundant.
 In contrast, the CAAF first clusters the correlated candidates together, identifying Sensor 2 as the cluster center for the correlated group (Sensors 1 and 2), as shown in row ``Cluster Label''.
-By then performing FA to the cluster centers (Sensors 2 and 3), the framework correctly selects Sensors 2 and 3 as the optimal pair, aligning with intuitive expectations and avoiding redundancy.
+As shown by the ``Clustered FA'' scores, when performing FA on only the cluster centers (Sensors 2 and 3), the framework correctly selects Sensors 2 and 3 as the optimal pair, aligning with intuitive expectations and avoiding redundancy.